dbosak01/reporter/README.md

 report: page header and footer, titles, footnotes, tables - everything.
 The end result of a reporter call is a complete, printable report.

-In addition, **reporter** can handle page breaking, page wrapping, page headers and footers, and automatic sizing of column widths.
+In addition, **reporter** can handle page breaking, page wrapping, and automatic sizing of column widths.
 The package offers a choice of output file types.
 And it supports the inclusion of tables, text and graphics into a report.

 What is more, the package does not expect you to know R Markdown, knitr, or pandoc.
-You do not need to learn Latex, HTML, or any other intermediary language.
+You do not need to learn Latex, HTML, or any other intermediate language.
 With **reporter**, you send your data into a create function, assign titles and footnotes, and write the report.
 That's it!

-If you are familiar with SAS® software, you may notice some slight similarity between **reporter** functions and `proc report`.
+If you are familiar with SAS® software, you may notice some
+similarity between **reporter** functions and `proc report`.
 This similarity, however, is only on the surface.
 The implementation of **reporter** is done entirely in R, and, internally, is modeled in a different way.
 However, SAS® users will find the **reporter** functions very convenient and easy to understand compared to the alternatives.